Saturday, March 12, 2016

 My daughter parked the car and we walked across a wooden bridge to the water's edge.

-I pulled off my sandals and put my feet into the water, which was a big mistake because I could not get the sand off my feet.
+I pulled off my sandals and put my feet in the water, which was a big mistake because I couldn't get the sand off my feet.

 I thought I would wipe my feet off in the grass, another mistake because it was full of tiny prickly weeds called Nikerbeans that stuck tightly to my feet.